apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 - On successful login attempts and in case no `service` is specified, CAS will redirect to [Account profile management](../registration/Account-Management-Overview.html) in case the feature is enabled.
 - [RESTful attribute release policy](../integration/Attribute-Release-Policies.html) is now able to optionally remap received attributes.
 - The CAS Gradle build is now able to support `aarch64` architectures for internal builds.
+- The *Argon2 hashing function* is now supported for password encoding operations.
+- Disabling SSO globally via CAS settings should now disregard SSO sessions for all scenarios.

 ## Library Upgrades